Government to push through tough bank reform

 British banks have total assets of 6 trillion pounds, four times the size of UK GDP.
 Two of them, RBS and Lloyds, were partly nationalised following the financial crisis, and a third, Northern Rock, was fully nationalised.

+As a result the government now has stakes of 83 percent and 41 percent in RBS and Lloyds.

-(Additional reporting by Steve Slater, Sarah White and Matt Falloon; Writing by Sophie Walker; Editing by Will Waterman and Hans-Juergen Peters)
+(Additional reporting by Steve Slater, Sarah White and Matt Falloon; Writing by Sophie Walker; Editing by David Holmes and Will Waterman)